Ambien Addiction Treatment Center in Rome, GA

 - Avoiding caffeine and screens before bed

-Medical supervision is important during withdrawal.
+Medical supervision is essential during withdrawal.
 We can help manage symptoms and prevent complications.
 We may prescribe temporary medications to ease discomfort.

 Post-Acute Withdrawal Syndrome (PAWS)